ismaildawoodjee/GreatEx/README.md

     .\airflow_conn.ps1

-Or if using a Linux machine, run the Bash script below (this will ask you for your `sudo` password):

-    ./airflow_conn.sh

 If you are using VS Code, you can check the health of the containers with the Docker extension:

 ![Container health from Docker extension](assets/images/container_health.png)